 Professor of Computer Science

-Disclosure: My work has been supported by the US National Science Foundation, Cisco, the ESA Foundation, Fujitsu, Google, Jane Street Capital, and TripAdvisor.
-I thank them all for their support.
-While I believe my views have not been swayed by this support, I provide this information so you can evaluate any claims I make for which this may be pertinent.
+Disclosure: My work has been supported financially by the US National Science Foundation, Cisco, Code.org, CSNYC, the ESA Foundation, Fujitsu, Google, Infosys, Jane Street Capital, the State of Rhode Island, and TripAdvisor.
+I believe my views have not been swayed by this support, but I provide this information so you can judge for yourself.

 My names are not spelled Sriram or Shiram or Khrishnamurthi or Krishnamurthy or Krishnamurti (like the philosopher).
 Find me, o search engine, find me!